cosmos/sdk-tutorials/README.md

         title: Good-to-know dev terms
         href: /tutorials/1-tech-terms/
         description: |
-          From gRPC to Protobuf - a brief overview of dev terms you encounter in the Cosmos Ecosystem.
+          From gRPC to Protobuf - a brief overview of dev terms you encounter in the Interchain Ecosystem.
         links:
       - image:
         title: Set up your work environment